LauraHilliger/community_curriculum/teaching_learning/en/crew.md

 Just as we work to design purposeful, participatory, and fun events for learners, we need to remain connected with one another up and down the contribution ladder in purposeful, participatory, and fun ways.
 In thinking about how to connect further with others working for an open Web, and in thinking about how to help others begin this work, as well, you might:

 * **Learn <a href="https://github.com/LauraHilliger/community_curriculum">GitHub</a>** and post your curriculum (for makes AND events) there, for developers and educators to 'fork' into their own work.
-* **Talk with local educators in formal spaces** - like schools and libraries - about starting a <a href="http://teach.webmaker.org/clubs">Webmaker club</a> with an institutional co-sponsor.
+* **Talk with local educators in formal spaces** - like schools and libraries - about starting a <a href="http://teach.mozilla.org/clubs">Mozilla Web Club</a> with an institutional co-sponsor.
 * **Level-up another local contributor** to mentor status and work together to scale up your events from the kitchen table to larger venues like maker spaces or libraries.
 * **Push your work into a new place for new audiences** - run a <a href="https://training.webmakerprototypes.org/en/host-a-training/">train the trainer event</a>, write an e-book on coding in the classroom or learn how to make an online or print-and-play game that teaches the web.

 #Connect with us
 **Ultimately, we connect with one another to make this work real.** An open Web depends on open societies, and those societies are full of living, breathing people like us who can best latch on to ideas of diversity and freedom when given the chance to see and make things of tangible worth and personal meaning like any number of open source projects around the world.
 Connecting at a human level, face-to-face and online, low-fi and hi-fi, to help and ask for help - this is what it means to stay connected in an effort to write the Open Web and open societies.

-We’ve put [theory] (http://training.webmakerprototypes.org/en/exploring/concepts/) and [practice] (http://training.webmakerprototypes.org/en/facilitating/concepts/) to the test and seen first hand that shifting dynamic of mentor/learner relationships.
+We’ve put theory and practice to the test and seen first hand that shifting dynamic of mentor/learner relationships.
 It’s time to help each other as we create local communities of practice that tie into a global movement.

 ###To recap:
 * We are building our own participatory culture in the Mozilla community
 * Together we can solve large-scale, complex problems
-* You can continue to level up through teaching yourself new things, asking others to participate, and sharing your successes and lessons learned
+* You can continue to level up through teaching yourself new things, asking others to participate, and sharing your failures, successes and lessons learned